-I wanted to stear away from the more serious side of the paranormal that this blog often explores and have some real talk.
-I have been in the paranormal field now for 6 years.
-I have been doing this blog for about 5 years next year!
-I have been running tours for 4 years.
-During this time I learnt a lot of lessons.
+I wanted to steer away from the more serious side of the paranormal that this blog often explores and have some real talk.
+I have been in the paranormal field now for a few years.
+From running this blog to investigating, being in teams and finally going it on my own, during this time I learnt a lot of lessons.

 One of the more pleasant and unexpected 'side effects' from investigating the paranormal has been the amazing people that I have met along the way.
 From people I meet at an investigation through to people that I have ended up speaking to over social media, I have found a little group of people that has slowly grown into a village of friendship and support.
 When I run investigations, it doesn't feel like work.
 It feels like I am out having a good time with my friends.
 Even if it is the first time I am meeting someone.